-- Replacement of existing road base with paving and associated kerb and gutter.

-- Widening of public footpath area.

-- Removal of 4 trees.

-- Addition of approximately 30+ trees.

-- Addition of various public amenities such as street seating, water fountains, bins and the like.

-- Addition of 2 new Smartpoles (TM).
+- Replacement of existing road base with paving and associated kerb and gutter. - Widening of public footpath area. - Removal of 2 trees.
+Through the design process, additional tree removal may be required.
+Further consultation will only be undertaken should extensive tree removal or streetscape impacts be identified.
+Additional tree removal may be undertaken in favour over retention of existing street tree assets with low retention value / that obstruct pedestrian circulation in the newly configured streetscape where.
+All such instances will be subject to approval from an arborist within the City's Urban Forest unit. - Addition of approximately 30+ trees. - Addition of various public amenities such as street seating, water fountains, bins, bicycle hoops and the like. - Addition of lighting poles including Smartpoles (TM).